 Office spaces divided into cubicles can create a claustrophobic environment, from which workers will do anything to escape.
 These little work boxes could almost have been designed to reduce productivity and squash inspiration, in all but the most driven individuals.

-A stroll around the office or, if there’s time, the block can help lift the lid on the claustrophobia of the cubicle.
+A stroll around the office can help lift the lid on the claustrophobia of the cubicle.
 The main point is to break the monotony, get air in your lungs and blood flowing through your mind and legs again; this will help to restore your concentration and work momentum.

 Also, understanding that workers’ needs vary considerably when it comes to being able to get on with work.
 If possible, offer more than one working environment in an office to alleviate stress and boost cooperation.